 Main key enabling technologies used by GeoResonance On-Site Survey methodology are:

-REPORTED PARAMETER |
+REPORTED PARAMETER | REMOTE SENSING | On-SITE SURVEY |

-Survey area | Any size.
+Study area | Any size.
 Anywhere.
 Onshore or offshore | Onshore or offshore[1] |

-Identification of hydrocarbons | Direct, by Spectral Signature | Direct, by Spectral Signature |
+Identification of hydrocarbons | Direct, by Spectral Signatures | Direct, by Spectral Signatures |

-Sensing depths | 5,000 m | 5,000 - 6,000 m |
+Sensing depths | 5,500 m (18,000 ft) | 5,000 - 6,000 m (16,000 - 19,000 ft) |

-Object of investigation | Deposit Type Anomaly[2] (DTA) | DTA |
+Object of study | Deposit Type Anomaly[2] (DTA) of hydrocarbons | Deposit Type Anomalies of hydrocarbons |

 DTA contours | Reported | Reported |